Quit Smoking Success Rates by Method

 Why NRT Works But Isn’t Magic

 NRT reduces withdrawal severity by maintaining partial nicotinic receptor activation.
 It doesn’t eliminate cravings, but it takes the sharp edge off, making the first weeks more manageable.
-However, it doesn’t address the behavioral component of addiction — the habit loops, the triggers, the rituals.
-This is why NRT alone has modest effects and why combining it with behavioral support significantly improves outcomes.
+However, it doesn’t address the behavioral component of addiction — the habit loops, the triggers, the rituals — which is why NRT alone has modest effects and why combining it with behavioral support significantly improves outcomes.

 Method 3: Combination NRT